Company Secretarial Software UK: What Self-Filing Directors Need

 -

-Pre-submission validation — between 5% and 7% of Companies House filings are rejected for technical errors near deadlines.
+Pre-submission validation — Companies House filings are routinely rejected for technical errors near deadlines.
 Catching these before you submit saves you from involuntary late filings and penalties.

 -